Persona

 The nine oversized masks investigate the nature of individualism.
 Fascinated by the relationship between image and authenticity, Siba Sahabi designed a series of wooden masks entitled Persona.

-The open structure of the nine wearable sculptures covers only parts of the face, while leaving the rest unveiled.
-This form allows the masks to stimulate communication while simultaneously creating distance.
+the face, while leaving the rest unveiled.
+This form allows the masks to

 The title Persona refers to the millennia-long practice of wearing physical and metaphorical masks.
 Derived from Latin, the term ‘persona’ was originally used to refer to a theatrical, wooden mask.
 Extending from these origins, it has taken on many different cultural and social meanings.
 Western psychiatry describes persona as the social face the individual presented to the world and C.G.
 Jung described it as "a kind of mask, designed on the one hand to make a definite impression upon others, and on the other to conceal the true nature of the individual”.